RodBarnes/Scripts/README.md

 ## colors.sh
 A library for inclusion by other scripts that sets up some colors for text.
 It must be accessible via `$PATH` for the scripts to find it.
 The recommended location is `/usr/local/lib`

+## common.sh
+A library for includsion by other scripts for common functions and other commands.
+Includes source of colors.sh

 ## cpumode.sh
 Usage: `sudo cpumode [powersave|performance|current]`